 ACEC Arizona’s annual awards program is designed to recognize excellence in engineering and gives your firm the opportunity to show-off an outstanding project for public exposure and marketing benefits at both the state and national levels.
 Your team members can exhibit their skills to clients and peers.

-Meetings and social functions are held with peers to discuss common business interests and partnering opportunities, as well as current trends and problem solving in engineering and management.
-You can capitalize on hassle-free contacts with quality businesses by utilizing ACEC Arizona Sustaining Members (blueprint companies, aerial mapping, attorneys, etc.).
+Meetings and social functions are held with peers to discuss common business interests and partnering opportunities, as well as current trends and problem-solving in engineering and management.
+You can capitalize on hassle-free contacts with quality businesses by utilizing ACEC Arizona Affiliate Members (blueprint companies, aerial mapping, attorneys, etc.).
 ACEC Arizona offers you the opportunity to interface with architects, contractors, home builders, public works officials, and private clients.

 ACEC Arizona has ongoing, established relationships with local, state, and federal agencies.
 Monthly meetings are held for you to meet with key government entities to discuss upcoming projects and issues as well as to promote common interests and the use of ACEC Arizona Members.